ahmetgezmen/Google-Kickstart-Solutions/Kick-Start-2013/Round B/Sudoku Checker/README.md

 #In condition blocks, we stipulate that the value must be between 0 and (n ^ 2) +1, otherwise the variable isMatch will be "true".
 #(n ^ 2) +1 says that the value of n in the question varies between 3 and 6, so the numbers that will be inside can also go from 1 to 10 or from 1 to 36
 #
- Third
+# Third
 #Now we continue from row 12 for row column control.
 #We open a loop to rotate each row or column.
 #We create hbox and vbox lists for rows and columns
-#We create the array2d-list to check inside small squares with N sides.
+#We create the list array2d to check inside small squares with N sides.
 #We open a loop to extract the data in the row and column.
 #Here we add the data to the hbox and vbox lists.
-#We get out of the inner loop and create another loop.
+#We exit the inner loop and create another loop.
 Here we are looking at each variable to control the numbers in the row and column.
-#Then, with the condition block, we check if the variable is more than 1 in the list,
+#Then we check with the condition block whether the variable is more than 1 in the list,
-#if it is more than 1, we ask isMatch to return "true" and break its loop.
+If more than # 1, we ask isMatch to return "true" and break its loop.
+#Then we clear the hbox and vbox to use again
-#We're leaving the main loop
+We're leaving the main loop
 #
 # Fourth
 #We form 4 nested loops.